Recipharm and Oncopeptides collaborate in the development of Melflufen for the treatment of multiple myeloma

 What do Melflufen’s clinical trials involve?

 More than 650 patients will be involved in the different clinical trials that are currently underway.
 Recipharm wrote the clinical protocols and drug handling instructions to be used by the hospital pharmacies for the trials that are commencing in the US and western Europe, as well as performing regulatory correspondence in relation to CMC with the FDA and European regulatory agencies.
-This sizeable project involves five different clinical trials, see Figure 1, including a pivotal phase III trial to gather results for regulatory submission.
+This sizeable project involves seven different clinical trials, see Figure 1, including a pivotal phase III trial to gather results for regulatory submission.

 Is Recipharm’s work with Oncopeptides ongoing?

 Yes.
 Recipharm continues to support Oncopeptides with the synthesis of impurities and metabolites that will be used as reference standards in the GMP manufacturing of both drug substance and drug product.
+We are also the preferred supplier of the starting materials, in kg scale, for the GMP manufacturing of the API and supporting with analytical chemistry in order to have all data available for the submission.

 The collaboration between Oncopeptides and Recipharm has been pivotal in enabling the successful development of a new product to treat patients with MM.
 The molecule is rapidly progressing through the drug pipeline and is predicted to be particularly advantageous for late stage patients where there is considerable medical need.